pgexporter/pgexporter/doc/tutorial/03_grafana.md

 ```

 ### Configuration
-After you successfully installed Prometheus, you should replace `prometheus.yml` with the content below to configure how to query your pgmoneta metrics (assuming `pgexporter` runs on port `5002` on `localhost`):
+After you successfully installed Prometheus, you should replace `prometheus.yml` with the content below to configure how to query your pgexporter metrics (assuming `pgexporter` runs on port `5002` on `localhost`):
 ```yml
 scrape_configs:
   - job_name: 'pgexporter'